 But to my own surprise, amidst the simultaneous anguish and enlightenment, the wizardry didn’t stop here.
 Remember my sauna eggs?
 A little experiment I conducted based on the theory that, with a little adjustments in temperature and cooking-time (difference in air and water heat-conductivity and such boring sciences, blah blah blah), the same water-bath results can be replicated by using dry-heat only as well.
 But does it work with things other than eggs?
 YES.
 The chicken breasts and salmon cooked inside a water-bath in the oven, VS the same ingredients being cooked simply wrapped up in parchment in dry heat at a different temperature/time, are essentially, undistinguishable.

 You can “sous vide” in the oven, with or without water-bath.

-So here, my friends, fuck being muggles, come to Hogwarts with me.
+It very much seemed like something only the pros used but with the knowledge of having the UK’s leading sous vide specialists in this very field, this idea may not seem as out there as some of us used to think.
+So here, my friends, screw being muggles, come to Hogwarts with me.
 With a simple thermometer and oven thermometer, let’s do magic.
+Okay, I also know that people’s ovens may not heat up correctly, or the thermometer may be off, etc. If you’re looking to continue this recipe correctly, then you will want to make sure your oven gets to the correct temperatures.
+Ensure to look at the likes of https:www.justin-appliance.com and similar websites to find repair options for your oven, then continue your magic!
 I will continue this experiment with more ingredients and do a Part II or perhaps even Part III, but for now, I think you’ll be too busy eating – can’t believe I’m saying this – chicken breasts.
 I guess it’s true, nothing is impossible.